marcussiarot/marcussiarot.github.io/_pages/about.md

   <p>
     I also worked as an assistant swimming coach back at the same team I swam with in high school.
     My main task was organizing and assigning events to swimmers and maintaining good communication with the swimmers and parents.
+    By coaching, I was able to help swimmers and their parents navigate challenges I faced myself like managing nerves at meets or balancing school with training.
+It was meaningful to me to offer the kind of support I once needed.
   </p>
   <p>
     As of Summer 2025, I am working as an Electrical Engineering Intern at Bowers + Kubota Consulting and I look forward to gaining a lot of experience.